FAQs: the 30% ruling for expats in the Netherlands

 (ii) Abolishment of the partial non-resident tax status for box 2 and box 3 taxation on foreign assets, from January 1st, 2025 and onwards.

-What were the new changes per 2023 ?
+What were the previous changes per 2024 ?

 Per January 1st, 2024 the maximum salary under 30% ruling will be capped at € 233,000 per year.
 Any salary above this will be taxed fully and normally, without applying the 30% ruling.